 Latin II: Students will continue to learn the basic elements of Latin grammar and forms as they build vocabulary.
 Mythology, culture, and art history are essential parts of the program.
 Students may also begin the study of Ancient Greek.

-Latin IV: Students focus on the poetry of Catullus and Vergil, making connections between all of the authors studied, as well as the effect on modern authors and artists.
+Latin IV - Poetry Literature: Students focus on the poetry of Catullus and Vergil, making connections between all of the authors studied, as well as the effect on modern authors and artists.
 Students are well prepared for the AP Latin exam and are easily able to move into the upper levels of Latin in any college Classics department.
 Students may also continue the study of Ancient Greek.